Gabo-Tech/SOLID/README.md

 >"No client should be forced to depend on methods it does not use".

-There are no interfaces in JavaScript.
-There is a way to mimic their behavior, but I don't think there's much sense.
-Let's better adapt the principle to the js world.
+ISP is a proiniciple of least knowledge and information hiding.

 ISP = PSAP = Publish-Subscribe Architectural Pattern || UML sequence diagram.
 OCP

 ISP = ODP = Observer Design Pattern

 Careful with event buses.
 Too many can make code unmaintainable.

+There are no interfaces in JavaScript.
+There is a way to mimic their behavior, but I don't think there's much sense.
+Let's better adapt the principle to the js world.

 Let's define an "abstract" Phone class which will play role of the interface in our case: